trankimhieu/Pipo-500px/README.md

 ### CI

-I use travis CI and althought not implement any useful test but it will be added up later.
+I use Travis CI and although not implement any useful test but it will be added up later.
 [https://travis-ci.org/trankimhieu/Pipo-500px](https://travis-ci.org/trankimhieu/Pipo-500px)

 ## Next version